A History of Doing No Harm.

 Brooklyn Copper Cookware contains between 40 – 60% recycled pure copper.
 We have it milled to our specification (“C11000 Electrolytic Tough Pitch / Quarter Hard”) so that it bonds perfectly with tin (itself substantially recycled, but far more variably).
 The portion that is not recycled is almost entirely smelted and milled in the US.

 Although the US has some of the cleanest metal processing in the world today, copper smelting still produces approximately 5 – 5.5 pounds of carbon dioxide per pound of refined metal, which, as Nina observes above, is relatively low among industrial metals.
 For comparison purposes, a cotton sweatshirt produces about as much CO₂ as a pound of copper.
 A 20 pound heavy copper roasting pan is responsible for slightly less CO₂ than the 5 pound Beef Round Roast (110 pounds CO₂) you might put in it.

 Like nearly all manufactured goods, the environmental cost of making tin-lined copper cookware (with iron handles), while low relative to most other culinary metals, is not nothing.
-Even assuming 50% recycled materials and utilizing a high percentage of wind-generated electricity (for which Ohio is fast becoming known), our 3.5 quart sauté pan produces 3.7 pounds of SO₂, 28.2 pounds of CO₂ (over three times the pan’s weight), and uses 31 gallons of water to make.
+Even assuming 50% recycled materials and utilizing a high percentage of wind-generated electricity (for which Ohio (where we spin) is fast becoming known), our 3.5 quart sauté pan produces 3.7 pounds of SO₂, 28.2 pounds of CO₂ (over three times the pan’s weight), and uses 31 gallons of water to make.

 Think twice.
 Buy once.